Naked mole-rat: Size

 Reproducing females become the dominant female, usually by founding new colonies, fighting for the dominant position, or taking over once the reproducing female dies.
 These reproducing females tend to have longer bodies than that of their non-reproducing counterparts of the same skull width.
-The measurements of females before they became reproductive and after show significant increases in body size.
+The measurements of females before and after they became reproductive show significant increases in body size.
 It is believed that this trait does not occur due to pre-existing morphological differences but to the actual attainment of the dominant female position.
 As with the reproductive females, the reproductive males also appear to be larger than their non-reproducing counterparts but the difference is smaller than in females.
 These males also have visible outlines of the testes through the skin of their abdomens.
 Unlike the females, there are usually multiple reproducing males.

 Chronobiology

 The naked mole-rat's subterranean habitat imposes constraints on its circadian rhythm.
 Living in constant darkness, most individuals possess a free-running activity pattern and are active both day and night, sleeping for short periods several times in between.
-However, colonies do not exhibit synchronized circadian sleep-wake cycles.
+However, colonies do not exhibit synchrony in circadian sleep-wake cycles.

-Ecology and behavior
+Ecology and behaviour

 Distribution and habitat

 The naked mole-rat is native to the drier parts of the tropical grasslands of East Africa, predominantly southern Ethiopia, Kenya, and Somalia.